Michael John O'Brian: Pakistan Air Force

-After the Partition of British India, he joined the Royal Pakistan Air Force (RPAF) and participated in the Indo-Pakistani War of 1947.
-After the war, O'Brian pursued his Bachelor of Science in mathematics at Forman Christian College in 1948.
+After the Partition of British India in August 1947, he joined the Royal Pakistan Air Force and participated in the Indo-Pakistani War of 1947.

-O'Brian attended the College of Flying Training, where he gained a Bachelor of Science in aviation sciences and received a Certified Diploma in Flying from the Flying Instructors School.
-O'Brian held a Master of Science in Military Science and honorary PhD in War studies from National Defence College, Islamabad.

-O'Brian was promoted to Wing Commander on 1 August 1961 and commanded the No. 35 Wing PAF until 28 January 1962.
+He was promoted to Wing Commander on 1 August 1961 and commanded the No. 35 Wing PAF until 28 January 1962.

 O'Brian played an important role in setting up the training institutes within the Pakistan Air Force.
 He was appointed as the 12th Commandant PAF Academy in September 1969 until February 1973 when he was given command of PAF Base Korangi Creek.

 On 13 May 1974, O'Brian was appointed as the Deputy Chief of Air Staff until 31 August 1975.
-The following day, O'Brian became the first officer of the Pakistan Air Force to become the Commandant of the National Defence College, Islamabad.
+The following day, he became the first officer of the PAF to be appointed as the Commandant of the National Defence College, Islamabad.

-On 22 April 1976, Commandant O'Brian led a delegation of the College on a visit to Peking, China where banquets were held by both countries for each other.
+On 22 April 1976, Commandant O'Brian led a delegation of the college on a visit to Peking, China where banquets were held by both countries for each other.
 The Pakistani delegation returned to Pakistan on 3 May 1976.

 Retirement

-O'Brian retired from the Pakistan Air Force in April 1978.
+He retired from the Air Force in April 1978.